CallumMoss/Gambit-Chess-Engine/diary.md

+14/03/2025
+Refactored move ordering to put TT move at the start but not duplicate it and made MVV-LVA more efficient.

 13/03/2025
 Created a perftsuite for qsearch.
 Perft result captures - en passant moves because extra complications for very little elo gain.